MeganCowie/SemiconductorsApp/ReadMe.txt

 (e.g. buttons) in the app.
 The script itself is called in the layout section of app.py, but each separate control is also called by callbacks in app.py.

-Callbacks.py defines what to do when a user ineracts with the controls.
+Callbacks.py defines what to do when a user interacts with the controls.
 The script itself is called in the callbacks section of app.py.

 Physics scripts contain all of the actual physics behind the app.
 Some physics